-Our University teaching model is Globally Connected Learning, an approach that blends on-campus teaching with online activities, support and resources to create a rich student learning experience.
-Throughout your studies at Heriot Watt you will be able to learn, interact and collaborate with your classmates and your academic teaching team through a range of inspiring activities and learning events.
+Our university teaching model is Globally Connected Learning, an approach that blends on-campus teaching with online activities, support and resources to create a rich student learning experience.
+Throughout your studies at Heriot-Watt you will be able to learn, interact and collaborate with your classmates and your academic teaching team through a range of inspiring activities and learning events.

 If you are enrolled on our campus-based programmes you will be able to take full advantage of all that campus life offers.
 Our campuses are at the heart of our community and campus-based learning is core to the Heriot-Watt student learning experience.
 You will be expected to attend campus-based teaching and undertake any assessments or examinations scheduled on campus.
+Your studies are supported via our Virtual Learning Environment, Canvas, and may include other online activities.